leomi9965/Video-Classification-Based-on-Human-Action-and-Human-Figure-Detection/README.md

 Fourth, we extract video metadata using the get_video_duration() and get_video_fps_and_size() functions to obtain the video's duration, FPS, and frame size.
 We then utilize the extract_frames() function to convert the input video into individual frames.

 Finally, we process frames by detecting humans and drawing bounding boxes around them in the extracted frames by using the process_frames() function.
 Then we create the output video: merge the processed frames into a video using the frames_to_video() function.
 The output video will have the same FPS and frame size as the original video.
+Notice that, we used different data preprocessing methods for two objection detection models.